thycotic/privman-docs/computer-groups/macOS/examples/elevate-xcode.md

 ### What to Expect on the Endpoint

-* __With__ a policy in place, when XCode is run the first time and the user is a standard user and the policy is effective, the user will only be prompted to agree to the license agreement:
+* __With__ a policy in place, when Xcode is run the first time and the user is a standard user and the policy is effective, the user will only be prompted to agree to the license agreement:

   ![policy](images/authdb/xcode-2.png "Policy in place requiring license agreement only")

-* __Without__ policy in place, when XCode is run the first time and the user is a standard user, it prompts to agree to the license agreement.
+* __Without__ policy in place, when Xcode is run the first time and the user is a standard user, it prompts to agree to the license agreement.
 Clicking Agree results in the user being asked to provide admin credentials:

   ![no policy](images/authdb/xcode-1.png "No policy in place requiring authentication by user")